microsoft/Web-Dev-For-Beginners/2-js-basics/3-making-decisions/README.md

     console.log("Getting a new laptop!");
 }
 else{
-    //Condition was true.
+    //Condition was false.
 Code in this block will run. console.log("Can't afford a new laptop, yet!");
 }
 ```